-This is by far the most amazing chocolate mousse I have ever indulged in!
-I’m telling you, this is my favorite dessert and one I request for my birthday, special occasions, and it is a perfect classic Valentine’s Day dessert.
+This is by far the most amazing French chocolate mousse I have ever indulged in!
+This is my favorite dessert (even over chocolate chip cookies).
+I always ask my oldest daughter to make this for me for my birthday.
+It is divine!!

-This mousse is completely made from scratch and takes a bit of time, so be prepared, so be forewarned.
+This mousse is completely made from scratch and is a bit fussy.
+So be prepared.

 Chocolate Mousse is a traditional French dessert.
 If you’re interested in some random facts about French chocolate mousse, check out this article.